Henderson D-Day veteran receives highest honor from France

 “I go through my days as a young child, and I think about how lucky how I was to have parents and brothers and sisters that were always there by my side,” he said.

-Reed attended the recognition ceremony; also present were keynote speaker and Clark County Museum administrator Mark Hall-Patton, emcee Andy Truelson and Sebastien Thevenin, honorary consul of France for Southern Nevada.
+In addition to Reed, the ceremony featured keynote speaker and Clark County Museum administrator Mark Hall-Patton, emcee Andy Truelson and Sebastien Thevenin, honorary consul of France for Southern Nevada.

-Reed said he didn’t serve but is passionate about recognizing those who did.
+Reed, of southwest Las Vegas, said he didn’t serve in the military but is passionate about recognizing those who did.

 “The greatest generation is so important, and people don’t realize how close we came to coming under either Japanese or Nazi rule,” he said of the high stakes in World War II.
 “If they would have won the race to get the bomb and just dropped a few (here) … everything would have been different.”